SChernykh/p2pool/README.md

 - Run `./monerod --zmq-pub tcp://127.0.0.1:18083` **don't forget --zmq-pub parameter in the command line**
 - Double check that it shows **Monero 'Oxygen Orion' (v0.17.2.3-7dbb0d1fc)** on startup.
 Wait until it's synchronized.
 - Run `./p2pool --host 127.0.0.1 --wallet YOUR_WALLET_ADDRESS`
-- Keep both monerod and p2pool running for the whole duration of your test
 - p2pool has _very_ verbose logging by default, it will spam a lot, no I mean A LOT in both console and in p2pool.log.
 Logs help testing immensely!
 - You can use `logrotate` with a config like this to control logfile growth:
     ```